The distribution of intersections in $\mathrm{SL}(3, \mathbb{Z}) \backslash \mathrm{SL}(3, \mathbb{R})$ and lattices related to roots of cubic congruences: Proof of theorem

 where

 and $\kappa$ is a solution to

 For example, if $p$ is a prime and $F(\mu) \equiv 0 \bmod p$, the lattices associated to the following matrices are ideals:

-To prove theorem \ref{theorem:rootsintersections}, we begin with the following lemma, which shows that certain congruences cannot be satisfied under the assumption that all ideals are invertible, ie that $\ZZ[\alpha]$ is a maximal order. \begin{lemma} Suppose that a prime $p$ and $\mu \bmod {p^2}$ satisfy $F(\mu) \equiv 0 \bmod {p^2}$ and $F'(\mu) \equiv 0 \bmod p$.
-Then we have $I_1 I_2 = p I_1$ where $I_1$ is the ideal corresponding to the left matrix in (\ref{eq:idealexamples}) and $I_2$ corresponds to the matrix on the right. \end{lemma}
+To prove theorem \ref{theorem:rootsintersections}, we begin with the following lemma, which shows that certain congruences cannot be satisfied under the assumption that all ideals are invertible, i.e. that $\ZZ[\alpha]$ is a maximal order. \begin{lemma} Suppose that a prime $p$ and $\mu \bmod {p^2}$ satisfy $F(\mu) \equiv 0 \bmod {p^2}$ and $F'(\mu) \equiv 0 \bmod p$.
+Then we have $J_1 J_2 = p J_1$ where $J_1$ and $J_2$ are the ideals corresponding to the left and right matrices in \eqref{eq:idealexamples}, respectively. \end{lemma}